 The Board of Directors based on the recommendation of Audit Committee has re-appointed M/s.
-PKR & Associates, LLP, Cost Accountants, Hyderabad as the Cost Auditors of the Company pursuant to the provisions of Section 148 of the Companies Act, 2013 for the FY 2022-23.
-The provisions also require that the remuneration of the cost auditors be ratified by the shareholders and accordingly the same is put forward to the shareholders in the ensuing 29th Annual General Meeting for their ratification.
+PKR & Associates, LLP, Cost Accountants, Hyderabad as the Cost Auditors of the Company pursuant to the provisions of Section 148 of the Companies Act, 2013 for the FY 2023-24.
+The provisions also require that the remuneration of the cost auditors be ratified by the shareholders and accordingly the same is put forward to the shareholders in the notice convening 30th Annual General Meeting for their ratification.

-f) Cost Audit Report for the year ended March 31, 2022:
+f) Cost Audit Report for the year ended March 31, 2023:

-The Cost Audit Report for the financial year 2021-22 issued by M/s.
+The Cost Audit Report for the financial year 2022-23 issued by M/s.
 PKR & Associates, LLP, Cost Accountants, are self-explanatory and therefore do not call for any further explanation or comments from the Board.
 The same will be filed with the Central Government within the stipulated timeline.

-g) Cost Records:
+g) Maintenance of Cost Records:

-The provisions of Cost Records are applicable to the Company and the Company has complied with the said provisions.
+The provisions of Cost Records are applicable to the Company and the Company has made and maintained the cost records as specified by the Central Government under sub-section (1) Section 148 of the Companies Act, 2013.